SCIENCE WITH THE AMOEBA SISTERS

 I have a question about the content in your resource or I want to understand how it is designed to be used?

 We really want to make sure you're happy with a purchase from TpT, so while we know the product descriptions are lengthy, this is because we try to be very thorough and transparent.
-Please ask us a question if unsure before purchasing, and we encourage you to also read product reviews from other purchasers.
+Please ask us a question if unsure before purchasing (there is a Q&A board on every individual product on TpT) and we encourage you to also read product reviews from other purchasers.
 Many of our products in our TpT store also have preview videos that you can view!
-If you have a question related to our content, please email us or write it on our TpT question store board (click the tab at top that says "Ask a Question."
+If you have a question related to our content, please write on the Q&A board for a product or email us.

 Does TpT accept purchase orders from schools?